- 1 Article Summary: Moving to Italy from UK

 Managing Investments & Pensions Abroad

 Once you are a tax resident, Italy taxes global income — including dividends, interest and capital gains.
 Using regulated offshore bonds, QROPS or international pension plans can optimise returns and reduce taxation.
+Independent financial advisers help consolidate assets and maintain tax compliance under both UK and Italian law.

 Succession & Inheritance Planning